skip to content

 SALON

-The SALON is a new event format at the Cologne International Forum.
+The SALON is an event format at the Cologne International Forum.
 It is designed as a get-together event on international research topics, bringing together international and local researchers, students and interested members of the general public.

 The SALON takes place at the International House of the University of Cologne, in formats ranging from lectures to book presentations or film screenings.